ARM-software/psa-api/doc/status-code/api/status-codes.rst

    A function can return this error any time it expects a parameter to be a handle to an existing resource, but the handle is invalid.

-   This status code is not intended for cases where the parameter is a value that is chosen by the caller, but the value does not satisfy a validity condition for handles of this kind.
+   This status code is not recommended when a caller is requesting a specific handle value to be used for a new handle.
 In such cases, it is recommended that a function returns `PSA_ERROR_ALREADY_EXISTS` if value is valid but already in use, and `PSA_ERROR_INVALID_ARGUMENT` or a more specific status code if the value is otherwise invalid.

 .. macro:: PSA_ERROR_BAD_STATE